prideout/heman/docs/image.rst

 Each image has a specified number of `bands`, which is usually 1 (height maps, distance fields) or 3 (colors, normal maps).

+.. c:type:: heman_image

+   Encapsulates a flat array of floats and its dimensions.
+The struct itself is not public, so clients must refer to it using a pointer.

 Creating and Destroying
 =======================